lispysnake/lispysnake2d/demo_data/README.md

 Copyright:

-Demos are available under the terms of the CC0 license, and currently we only use demos from the wonderful [Kenney](https://opengameart.org/users/kenney)
+Assets are available under the terms of the CC0 license, and currently we only use assets from the wonderful [Kenney](https://opengameart.org/users/kenney)